coda/packs-sdk/README.md

 - **CustomHeaderToken**: The user provides an API token, which is applied to a custom API header as specified by the pack author, in the form `<custom-header>: <custom-prefix> <token>`.
-- **QueryParamToken**: The user provides an API token, which is applied to the url of each fetcher request in url parameter specified by the pack author.
+- **QueryParamToken**: The user provides an API token, which is applied to the url of each fetcher request in a url parameter specified by the pack author.
 Using url params for authentication is not recommended if there are other alternatives.
 - **MultiQueryParamToken**: The user provides multiple tokens, which are applied to the url of each fetcher request in url parameters specified by the pack author.
 This is not common.